-The vet will usually do a physical examination of its body, legs, hooves and teeth followed by xrays and ultrasound of the legs.
+The vet will usually perform a physical examine its body, the horses hooves, and teeth, followed by X-rays sound of the legs.
 The exam will also include seeing the horse move in all gaits in both directions.
-Blood is sometimes drawn too if there is a reason to but is usually not part of a standard PPE.
+Blood is sometimes drawn, too, if there is a reason to, but it is usually not part of a standard PPE.

 5. Sign a Bill of Sale

-A bill of sale needs to be signed for all horse sale by law in most states, if you don’t have your own lawyer to draft one then you can download one for free here.
-The bill of sale will need to be signed up both the buyer and the seller (and any agents) and is also acts as the proof of purchase of the horse.
+By law, a bill of sale must be signed for all horse sales in most states; if you don’t have your lawyer to draft one, you can download one for free here.
+The bill of sale must be signed by both the buyer and the seller (and any agents) and act as proof of horse purchase.
 Make sure you also get any papers for the horse.
-The bill of sale will also help you if you for any reason would need to take the previous owner to court or if they would try to ‘steal’ the horse back, this sounds a bit crazy but these things do happen!
-So make sure you stay on the right side of the law by having all your paperwork in order at the time of the sale.
+The bill of sale will also help you if you need to take the previous owner to court or if they try to ‘steal’ the horseback.
+This sounds a bit wild, but these things do happen!
+So ensure you stay on the right side of the law by having all your paperwork in order at the time of the sale.

 6. Buy Suitable Horse Tack

-Once you have decided on your new dream horse its time to go shopping for horse supplies!
-Your local tack shop should have everything you need but we also recommend looking unto used tack as a saddle is a major purchase and you can find many used saddles in perfect condition at half the price.
+Once you have decided on your new dream horse, it’s time to shop for horse supplies!
+Your local tack shop should have everything you need, but we also recommend looking for used tack as a saddle is a significant purchase, and you can find many used saddles in perfect condition at half the price.
 Saddles are usually made of quality leather and will last for many years.
 New horse tack you may need:

-- FOR THE HORSE: Bridle, Fully Mounted Saddle, Saddle Pad, horse brush, hoof pick, mane and tail comb, halter and lead rope, lunge line, fly spray, some kind of antibacterial ointment (to treat small cuts), horse shampoo
+- FOR THE HORSE: Bridle, Fully Mounted Saddle, Saddle Pad, horse brush, hoof pick, mane and tail comb, halter and lead rope, lunge line, fly spray, some antibacterial ointment (to treat minor cuts), horse shampoo

 - FOR THE RIDER: Riding boots (anything with a heel), Horse riding helmet, horse riding pants, riding gloves, body protector

-- STABLE SUPPLIES: Hay, grains, feeding pan, water bucket, Lunge whip (all of these should be supplied by your local stable), pine shavings, stable fork
+- STABLE SUPPLIES: Hay, grains, feeding pan, water bucket, Lunge whip (your local stable should supply all of these), pine shavings, stable fork

 7. Hire a Professional Instructor

-Once your new horse arrive at your local barn its a good idea to invest in riding lessons.
-Even if your horse is an angel with a calm personality you will set yourself up for success with regular lessons as a beginner horse owner.
-Horseback riding becomes even more fun when you get to learn new skills every week and you have someone on the ground teaching you on a regular basis.
-In United States riders are often ‘in a program’ with their horses with 2-5 lessons per week.
-In Europe however lessons tend to be only 1 day per week.
+Once your new horse arrives at your local barn, investing in riding lessons is a good idea.
+Even if your horse is an angel with a calm personality, you will set yourself up for success with regular lessons as a beginner horse owner.
+Horseback riding becomes even more fun when you learn new skills every week and have someone on the ground teaching you regularly.
+In the United States, riders are often ‘in a program’ with their horses with 2-5 weekly lessons.
+In Europe, however, lessons tend to be only one day per week.
 Its all about preference and there is no right or wrong, we do recommend at a minimum of 1 day per week in the beginning when you get to know your horse.

 The most important thing is to have fun and enjoy your new hobby.
-Take your horse to the beach, sign up to local shows, go trail riding, find new barn friends and enjoy a lifetime of happy horse ownership.
-Its truly a unique hobby that gives so much joy.
+Take your horse to the beach, sign up for local shows, go trail riding, find new barn friends, and enjoy a lifetime of happy horse ownership.
+It’s truly a unique hobby that gives me so much joy.
 Your horse is lucky to have found a good home.
-Research have shown that spending time with horses can decrease stress, reduce anger, cure depression and lower blood pressure, and you get to spend time in nature and exercise at the same time!
+Research has shown that spending time with horses can decrease stress, reduce anger, cure depression, and lower blood pressure, and you get to spend time in nature and exercise simultaneously!

-Beware: Things to Lookout For As a First Time Horse Owner
+9. Beware: Things to Lookout For As a First-Time Horse Owner

-- Some barns can be full of spoilt kids or toxic people, remember there are friendly barns to take your time finding the perfect one
+- Some barns can be full of spoiled kids or toxic people.
+Remember, there are friendly barns.
+Take your time finding the perfect one.

-- Listen to your gut feel, if something feels off then don’t go ahead with the purchase
+- Listen to your gut feeling; if something feels off, don’t proceed with the purchase.

-- It takes time to get to know a horse so don’t stress if you doubt your decision the first few weeks, growing a bond with your horse takes time
+- Getting to know a horse takes time, so don’t stress if you doubt your decision the first few weeks; growing a bond with your horse takes time.

-- Don’t feed you horse too much of a sugary diet (for example too much alpha alpha hay) as this can make them very high energy and more difficult to handle
+- Please don’t feed your horse too much of a sugary diet (for example, too much alfalfa hay) as this can make them very high energy and more difficult to handle

-- Caring for and riding your horse everyday is a big commitment so remember that if you do get overwhelmed and need help there are always people that would love to help ride your horse for free or you could potentially half lease it out, it helps with costs and gives you more time!
+- Caring for and riding your horse daily is a big commitment, so remember that if you get overwhelmed and need help, there are always people who would love to help and ride your horse for free.
+You could also half-lease it out, which helps with costs and gives you more time!